open-dis/open-dis.org/README.md

 ## Don McGregor

-Don McGregor is a software developer at the Naval Postgraduate School.
+Don McGregor was a software developer at the Naval Postgraduate School (-2019).
 He created the Open-DIS project after becoming annoyed at the lack of an open source implementation.
 He is primarily to blame for the Java implementation.

 ## John Grant